MicrosoftDocs/biztalk-docs/biztalk/core/configuring-biztalk-project-properties.md

 ms.author: "mandia"
 manager: "anneta"
 ---

 # Configuring BizTalk Project Properties

 Project properties configure global settings for projects that you create in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)].
 BizTalk projects share many of the project properties of other [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] projects.
 You configure most of these properties in the Project Designer.

-### To access properties with the Project Designer
+## Access properties with the Project Designer

 1. In Solution Explorer, select the project.